-Noribachi is an industry-leading, United States based, custom LED manufacturer of high output commercial and industrial applications.
+Noribachi is a leading US-based, premier LED lighting manufacturer for high output commercial and industrial applications.

 We are dedicated to the principle of efficient and cost-effective energy use through innovative LED technology.

 Independently tested and fully certified, Noribachi’s LED products have passed the most demanding test of all—customer satisfaction.
-With over 10,000 completed projects–including world class hotels and luxury automobile dealerships–representing a diverse variety of markets across the US and internationally, we are driving the LED lighting industry forward, defining trends with passionate devotion to integrity, quality, and design.
+With over 1,200 completed projects and counting–including world class hotels and luxury automobile dealerships–representing a diverse variety of markets across the United States and internationally, we are driving the LED lighting industry forward, defining trends with passionate devotion to integrity, quality, and design.

 Noribachi was founded in 2008 by Silicon Valley entrepreneurs Farzad and Rhonda Dibachi.